-Being one of the oldest shrines of Mysore, the Temple is visited by thousands of pilgrim every year.
+Being one of the oldest shrines of Mysore, the Temple is visited by thousands of pilgrims every year.
 Chamundeshwari Temple holds a significant place in the religious facet of Karnataka.

-- It is believed that Goddess Chamunda, the slyer of demon Mahisarsura and Chanda, Munda fulfils all the wishes of the devotees.
+- It is believed that Goddess Chamunda, the slyer of demon Mahisarsura and Chanda, Munda fulfills all the wishes of the devotees.

 - The route to the Chamundeshwari Temple is through dense jungles and hence, visitors can view breathtaking natural beauty and is a great bird watching area.

 - Visitors can get a panoramic view of Mysore from the Chamunda hilltop.
 The Mysore Palace looks imposing when lit with lights during the festive season of Dusshera from the hilltop.